lukezhangui/thoughts/A collection of thoughts.md

 # A journal of my thoughts

+# designer happiness  #

+How to be happy as a designer?
+What kind of tasks feel continously rewarding, and what kind of tasks drains your soul?

+There is a kind of task that feels like learning.
+It is frustrating, difficult to motivate, requires a tremendous amount of thinking.
+But it is at the end of these tasks that there is a great sense of accomplishment, of liberation, and full of possibilities.

+On the other hand, there are tasks that simply draws upon past decisions.
+It feels easy to start, misleadingly simple, and ultimately fairly unrewarding.

+Neither of these kinds of feelings says anything about the quality of the end result.
+After all, reusing past decisions is safe, speedy, and guarrantees a certain level of success.

+But that is not the question I am concerned with.
+Happiness is of the most importance, and to design in a way the creates sustainable source of happiness, that is the real gold.

+# design process #

+I think designing UI is about getting all the components of design inside my mind.
+Then make changes to one aspect and watch how that affects everything else.

+If I were to formalize this process, it would be:

+1. forcibly consider the permutations of user motivation, effort, interaction process, conventions, visual style, etc

+2. try to combine them into a whole. analyze the result from every aspect.

+3. Reduce idea to its core. and repeat.

+# a framework for learning movement  #

+Over the years, I notice patterns in how I learn about movements.
+Each time a breakthru is made, it is made in one of the following areas:

+1. direction of movement
+2. feeling of attention, focus.
+3. phases of movement, tension vs. relaxation
+4. distance of each small step, large vs. micro
+5. combination of multiple movements
+6. starting points.

+Since my views on learning about movements is changing, and it is slowly moving away from the "one and only holy grail".
+My mind is free to think about the structure of movement learning and to see if one can come up with tools.

+# Habits #

+Learning is no longer a narrow set of activities for me.
+My theories have also expanded.
+So more and more, I have been focusing on refining the habits and methods of learning itself.

+Ideally, I would like to be able to spend hours a day learning and to do so as efficently and as pleasurably as possible.
+Before, I clinged to the naive hope that as learning improves, it will improve itself.
+This was true to some extent but it quickly plateaued.
+I have been learning for roughly the same amount of time each day, and fall to the same kind of procrastination as I had for the past couple of years.

+So lately, I've taken to analyzing the habits that surround learning and try and make some changes.

+> try to focus on doing learning first.

+This habit is smaller and more precise than my habit of "do enough learning for a day".
+I find that focusing on doing learning first is alot easier to do and to maintain than what I've done before.

+Speaking of prioritizing things.
+I find that to my current mind, only first and second, or now and later, is meaningful.
+Scheduling something to be done in the 3rd place or after is meaningless and weak.
+It is incredibly easy to procrastinate or switch up the order.

+Here's a thought: habits are also things that can be learned.
+If this is true, then how do I get started?
+Habits are seemlingly shapeless and have no roots in anything close to physical movements.
+If I can learn *better* about habits, then I can do something interesting about shaping my life.

+# Learning design #

+I have been working on design every day for the past month.
+Working hard on design and the learning i've been doing is different from things i've learned in the past.

+Before, when I learned painting, it was always about trying and experimenting with ideas i've read in books or following instructions from tutorials/web/teacher.
+Doing design is the first time when I applied some of my new theories of learning phyiscal movements to learning something psychological/mental.

+There are two things that define this new way of learning:

+1. break down into component pieces and think about how every connects.
+2. invent my own tools/methods.

+The result of these two new habits is that learning and doing design is alot more fulfilling than when I learnt painting.
+But it also casts in doubt my theories about the hierarchy of learning.
+My theory states that learning phyiscal movements is at a more fundamental level and all learning builds from that point up.
+So to learn something psychological, I would have to learn the movements responsible, combine the movements in interesting ways, and finally change my thinking.

+Instead, a alternative theory is born.
+Learning about physical movements does not directly relate to mental learnings.
+They are instead metaphors we build our thoughts upon.
+Therefore, to learn drawing, one does not need to spend all the energy in mastering the movements of the finger. it is the metaphors, not the direct connections, that matter.

+Thinking about it like this is liberating: it has the potential to better explain the complex mental abilities we possesses.
+But it also means that there is no magic pill, that mastery of any physical movement does not translate into mental intelligence.

+A theory of metaphors has its own merits.
+This means that mastery of physical movements can have benefits in seemingly unrelated fields.
+It also improves speed of learning because I do not have to start everything from scratch.

+Time will tell...

+## hierarchy of learning ##

+I used to think that learning had a hierarchy, certain skills are more fundamental, while others are more shallow.
+Learning drawing can be thought of as more pure than photography.
+The first is about mastering how to express the mind, while the latter is more about how to use and manipulate a piece of artifical equipment.

+So following that line of thought, one should learn fundamental skills versus learning shallow ones, because if one is good at drawing, one becomes automatically better at photography.

+Lately, I began to doubt this.
+I tried to do a bit more photography and I found myself learning new thoughts and processes that focused on different things.
+So while photography is more instant and automatic, versus painting everything stroke by stroke, instead of becoming a more automated task, it simply focuses the learning on something else instead.

+But how do I explain the many skills that do not become "artist" pursuits, things such as painting walls, polishing shoes, etc. After all, these things might have a learning curve as well.
+Does this mean that these takes are equally worthy of attention?

+I think what really matter isn't what is being learned, but rather, the depth of the learning.
+Certain things have an audience that appreciate years of practice, whereas others have a much less strict.Only when the feedback loop of a proper enviroment and a proper learning attitude exist together does learning a skill becomes more art than necessity.

+What about my learning of movements then?
+It doesnt have an audience.
+I think that is the saddest part.
+Chances are, if there exists a community that truly appreciates learning about basics, then I would be learning and performing at a much higher level.
+Currently, I am simply "hi-jackin" other enviroments.
+Find an enviroment where deep learning can give a competitive advantage and do that.
+But that will not always be the best solution.

+There is also another idea, that a community is only worth so much.
+That eventually, and sooner than later, an artist must set free and work on his individual works.
+Depth is at once meaning but also isolating.

 # How to learn about design and language #

 Design is complex.
 The amount of components that goes into design touches on a mindboggling number of fields.
 How do you reduce that to something more managable?
 How do distill the essence.